-One of the hallmarks of mid-century furniture – those pieces built in between 1945-196 and known for their simple yet elegant lines and intricate details – is the stunning woodgrain of the veneer coated exterior.
+One of the hallmarks of mid-century furniture – those simple yet elegant pieces built in between 1945-1960 – is the stunning woodgrain of the veneer coated exterior.
 What is veneer?
 Veneer is the thin slice of wood – often the thickness of paper – that is glued to the exterior of doors, cabinets and furniture.
 Veneer is an easy way to make a beautiful piece extraordinary, but over the years it easily scratches and dents.
 Luckily, mid-century furniture is still popular today and well worth the time to refinish.
 Plus, refinishing veneer is easy to sand and a weekend of hard work will result in a stunning dresser, desk, table or chair that you’ll cherish for years to come.

 A note on sanding veneer: Veneer is often made of hardwood species, meaning it has a hardness factor that works in your favor when faced with sanding.
 Before starting, check the thickness of the veneer.
 Older or higher quality pieces often have thicker veneer, newer or low quality pieces have thinner veneer.
 You can often see the thickness of veneer on the edges and corners.
 When refinishing veneer furniture, it’s important not to over-sand a project, otherwise you’ll break through to the plywood below.
 Too little sanding won’t remove all of the scratches and dents.
 We recommend having a variety of grits, 100, 120, 320.
 The lower the number, the more abrasive the grit.
 Working in small sections, start with a light sand with 100 grit, then move on to 120, and finally 220 or 320 for a smooth finish.
 Always test each grit on a small, hidden section like inside a drawer or under a leg to ensure you have the proper sandpaper grit.